Are you a travel bug? If exploring atypical destinations thrills you, then Taiwan is a must on your travel bucket list.

 Why should you buy trip cancellation insurance for Taiwan?

 Taiwan trip cancellation insurance is a great idea.
 It saves you from shelling out riches in cases of unforeseen cancellations.
-In cases of cancelled flights, hotel reservations, or even the entire trip, you can be reimbursed for any pre-paid, nonrefundable expenses you had put down—if you cancel for a reason covered in the certificate wording.
+In cases of canceled flights, hotel reservations, or even the entire trip, you can be reimbursed for any pre-paid, nonrefundable expenses you had put down—if you cancel for a reason covered in the certificate wording.

 Having a trip cancellation insurance plan handy can save you from losing riches on pre-paid reservations.